 Total net cash outflows over the next 30 calendar days = outflows - Min {inflows; 75 per cent of outflows}

-28. An ADI must not double-count items.
-That is, if assets are included as part of the stock of high-quality liquid assets (the numerator of the LCR), the assets cannot also be counted as cash inflows
+30. An ADI must not double-count items.
+That is, if assets are included as part of the stock of HQLA (the numerator of the LCR), the assets cannot also be counted as cash inflows.